-The use of social media, including content creation during flight operations, presents numerous safety and security concerns.
-IFALPA strongly recommends that pilots carefully consider and exercise the utmost caution before engaging in such activities.
-This includes refraining from sharing content online that may compromise their safety, security, or the privacy of themselves and others.
+The use of social media, including content creation such as upload of videos and photos during flight operations, presents numerous safety and security concerns.
+Pilots should not underestimate the negative effects of such activities and exercise the utmost caution, for example by refraining from sharing content online that may compromise their safety, security, or the privacy of themselves and others.

-Pilots should be fully aware of their respective airline's social media policy, if one exists.
-They should bear in mind that anything they contribute online may remain accessible indefinitely, and the potential consequences of their actions on both their flying career and personal life should not be underestimated.
+Pilots should be fully aware of their airline's social media policy (if applicable).
+They should bear in mind that anything uploaded online may remain accessible indefinitely, with potentially serious consequences on both their flying career and personal life.